التصدي لف ريوس كورونا المُستجد COVID-19 (Arabic)

 940 Garrison Avenue, Bronx, NY 10474

-Community Partnerships: ACS has established 11 community-based planning groups that meet monthly.
+Community Partnerships: ACS has established 11 community-based networks that meet monthly.
 They are now using virtual meetings and e-mail to plan and provide referrals for families.
 Some partnerships are also providing in-person emergency resources.
-Access contact information and office hours for Community Partnerships here and below.
+Access contact information for Community Partnerships here and below.

 East New York